androidthings/sample-nativepio/README.md

-# Simple example of Android Things Native Peripheral I/O APIs
+# Native Peripheral I/O

 This Android Things app runs basic code that exercises the [Native PIO APIs][native-pio] from C++.
 Each sample is an Android module that can be run independently.

 ## Screenshots